I'm a big fan of saving time and money. These apps will do both. Here is a list of the best apps for real estate investors for both Android and iOS.

 Real estate investing requires you to be on the go, especially if you are doing it at scale.
 Some examples of how apps can be helpful during your real estate processes include:

 - Setting up real estate investment property alerts on your iPad while flying

-- Check rental comps while you physically in a prospective real estate investment opportunity
+- Check rental comps while you are physically in a prospective real estate investment opportunity

 - Save money by not using a management company and manage your tenants on the go

 These are just a handful of ways apps can make your life easier in real estate investing.